 Steven Lim, born on November 10, 1990, is a YouTube personality and video producer.
 He was recruited by “BuzzFeed” as a junior video producer in 2015 after catching their attention with his original YouTube video content.
 After two years, Lim was promoted to executive producer and after two more years, he co-founded his production studio, Watcher Entertainment.
 Lim began his career making videos about Asian-American young adult experiences but shot to fame for hosting “BuzzFeed” food shows such as “Worth It.”
 Let’s celebrate Lim’s birthday with a look at all his fun endeavors.

 Steven Lim was born in Ohio, United States, on November 10, 1990.
 He is a Christian of Chinese-Malaysian descent.
-Lim’s father owns a grocery store and his mother worked at a local fast-food restaurant.
+Lim’s father is a mechanical engineer and the president of NJIT, and his mother worked at a local fast-food restaurant.
 He has a brother named Alvin.
 Although he is widely recognized as a YouTube personality, he is a chemical engineer by profession having graduated from Ohio State University with a degree in Chemical Engineering.
 In 2012, he immediately joined Procter & Gamble as an R&D engineer after graduation.
 However, Lim continued to create content for his YouTube channel which was created in February 2008.
 He ultimately quit his job to work full-time on his posts and videos.